sdylewski/Stealthchanger/Documentation/Shuttle.md

 Big thank you to `unguided-wanderer` on Discord for this technique.

-### Preload Paper Trick
-You can use a piece of paper per side to make sure they both have the same pressure.
-Big thank you to `ButtSlark` on Discord for this technique.

 ### Cleaning out bushings
 Sometimes the bushings aren't debured or do not slide well when you recieve them.